shahzadnaeem/cube-css-dashboard/README.md

 1. Clone the repo
 2. Run `npm install`
 3. Run `npm start` to run and watch Sass or run `npm run build` to create a production version of the CSS.

+## Notes

+- Followed tutorial
+- Made some changes to _pill.scss and a few other minor changes
+- Saved in GitHub :)